Marilynn Alsdorf

-Marilynn Alsdorf (1925 - August 1, 2019) was a Chicago art collector, philanthropist and museum trustee.
+Marilynn Alsdorf (née Bruder, 1925 - August 1, 2019) was an American art collector, philanthropist and museum trustee from Chicago.

 Early life

 Marilynn Alsdorf, née Bruder, was born in 1925 and grew up in the Rogers Park area on the Far North Side of Chicago.
 After high school at the St. Scholastica Academy, she graduated from Northwestern University Medill School of Journalism.

 In 1953 she married James Alsdorf.
 Together, they operated Alsdorf International Ltd., an export and investment business.
 James died in 1990.

 Art collector and philanthropist

 Alsdorf collected art with her husband.
 Their collection included 20th century European paintings, antiquities, Indian, Himalayan and Southeast Asian art.
 In September 1997, Alsdorf gave 400 works of Asian art to the Art Institute of Chicago, of which she was a trustee.
 She was both a founding board member and trustee for over 50 years, as well as a donor to the Museum of Contemporary Art Chicago.
 She also donated to the University of Chicago’s Smart Museum of Art.